leenabhandari/meme-emotion/README.md

 ## Steps to reproduce results

-To generate model:
+** Skip to Generate Meme step to directly run final notebook i.e. with pretrained model and sample video ** To generate model:
 1. Run "Fetch Tweets" notebook.
 In the search Query, run for all 4 emotions namely - #anger, #joy, #fear, #sadness
 2. Download sentiment140 dataset from kaggle.
 Run Train sentiment Analysis notebook.
 This produces tokenizer.pickle and gru_model.h5 files.